carpentries-incubator/better-research-software-r/episodes/02-better-start-version-control.md

 We may want to:

-1. Give our script and input data file more meaningful names, e.g `eva_data_analysis.py` and `eva-data.json`.
-This change also uses removes version tracking from the script name as we are using Git for version control any more as Git will keep track of that for us.
+1. Give our script and input data file more meaningful names, e.g `eva_data_analysis.R` and `eva-data.json`.
+This change also removes version tracking from the old script name as we are using Git for version control, and Git will keep track of that for us.
 2. Choose informative file names for our output data file (e.g. `eva-data.csv`) and plot (`cumulative_eva_graph.png`).
 3. Use relative paths (e.g. `./eva-data.json`) instead of absolute paths (e.g. `home/sarah/Projects/astronaut-analysis/data.csv`) to the files (which were hardcoded to the path on our colleagues machine and would not work on ours).
-4. Update the Python script with these changes.
+4. Update the R script with these changes.

 :::::::::::::::::::::::::::: challenge